tomwimmenhove/subarufobrob/README.md

 You now have the latest packet from the FOB in "latestcode.txt" !

-To roll over to the next code, run ./rollthecode <command>, where command is either "lock", "unlock" or "trunk".
+To roll over to the next code, run ./rollthecode <command>, where command is either "lock", "unlock", "trunk" or "panic".
 To create a file for rpitx to transmit the code, use ./rpitxify <code> someFile.rfa Then, this code can be sent using sudo rpitx -m RFA -i someFile.rfa -f 433920